invirtuteDei/Clicksafe-Intelligence-Python-Scripts/README.md

 Chrome: ![Chrome3](Images/Chrome3.png "Chrome3.png")

-* Copy this token for later to input into the Python Script
+* Copy this Authorization Token to input into the Python Script

 To get the **Channel ID**, it will be in the same area of the web browser, and be at the top of the page (within the GET request) where you got the authorization token.